bluesky66-dev/kibana/packages/kbn-pm/README.md

 > filesystem hierarchy.

-So Yarn workspaces requires a shared root, which (at least currently) doesn't fit Kibana, and it's therefore a no-go for now.
+So Yarn workspaces requires a shared root, which (at least currently) doesn't fit HyperSec Kibana, and it's therefore a no-go for now.

 #### Lerna